ericDeCourcy/Notes/On-Utopia.md

 Is it really this simple?
 I can't help but feel like its a fairy tale answer, based on what people say and do in movies, and not on real life.

+### What question to ask

+When i want to ask people for their opinions on a utopia, i tend to go for transparency - explaining to them the purpose of this project and asking for exactly what i'm interested in.
+And it seems that's not working well.

+People get overwhelmed when you ask them what **THE perfect world** looks like.
+Its a tough question, and i think people get caught up in the absolute-ness of it.

+Instead, what if we asked people to tell us what a nice day looks like.
+What characteristics does it have?
+What makes a nice day they have had recently different than a typical day?

 ## Characteristics of a "Utopia"